diksha12p/Cracking-The-Coding-Interview/README.md

 ## Status
 Project is: _in progress_.

-Solutions are get added and updated on a regular basis.
+Solutions are added and updated on a regular basis.
 It's an active repository.

 ## Chapters Solved
 Solutions are available for the following chapters currently: